unhjaden/comp698-final/README.md

 2. Run **git branch add-Dockerfile** to create a new branch.
 3. Run **git checkout add-Dockerfile** to checkout your new branch for editing
 4. Add Dockerfile to local Git repo using **git add Dockerfile**
-5. Run **git commit -m “added Dockerfile”** to commit this change.
+5. Run **git commit -m "added Dockerfile"** to commit this change.
 6. Create Pull Request in Git repo
-        * Click “New Pull Request”
+        * Click "New Pull Request"
         * Branch to compare master to: add-DockerFile
-        * Click “Create Pull Request”
+        * Click "Create Pull Request"
         * Confirm Merge
         * Delete branch